-Audit risks and areas of focus Risk / area of focus Risk identified Details Valuation of complex investments (Unquoted investments excluding CCB and CBS) Inherent Risk The Fund's investments include unquoted pooled investment vehicles such as private equity and property investments.
+Audit risks and areas of focus Risk / area of focus Risk identified Change in risk/focus Details Valuation of complex investments (Unquoted investments excluding CCB) Inherent Risk Not Change The Fund's investments include unquoted pooled investment vehicles such as private equity, property investments and Cambridgeshire Building Society.
 Key judgements are taken by the Investment Managers to value those investments whose prices are not publically available.
 The material nature of Investments means that any error in judgement could result in a material valuation error.
 Market volatility means such judgments can quickly become outdated, especially when there is a significant time period between the latest available audited information and the fund year end.
 Such variations could have a material impact on the financial statements.
-Pension Liability assumptions (IAS 26) Inherent Risk An actuarial estimate of the pension fund liability to pay future pensions is calculated by an independent firm of actuaries with specialist knowledge and experience.
-The estimate is based on a roll-forward of data from the previous triennial valuation, updated where necessary, and has regard to local factors such as mortality rates and expected pay rises along with other assumptions around inflation when calculating the liability.
+Pension Liability assumptions and IAS 26 Disclosures (IAS26) Inherent Risk No Change An actuarial estimate of the pension fund liability to pay future pensions is calculated by an independent firm of actuaries with specialist knowledge and experience.
+The estimate is based on a data set provided by the Pension Fund to inform the Actuary's triennial valuation, and has regard to local factors such as mortality rates and expected pay rises along with other assumptions around inflation when calculating the liability.
 There is a risk that the membership data and cash flows provided to the actuary as at 31 March may not be correct, or the valuation uses inappropriate assumptions to value the liability.
-Implementation of the new ERP financial ledger system Inherent Risk From April 2018 a new ERP system was introduced across all LGSS clients.
-We consider this to carry an inherent risk due to the one off nature of the data transfer, which if done incorrectly would impact on the bought forward balances.
-Also, the mapping within the system can impact on the classification of certain balances within the financial statements.
-We need to understand the new financial system mapping and walkthrough the new transaction flows.
-Implementation of new accounting standards Inherent Risk The 2018/19 CIPFA Code of practice on local authority accounting confirms that the Local Government will implement International Financial Reporting Standard ("IFRS") 9 - Financial Instruments and IFRS 15 - Revenue from Contracts with Customers.